 Get ready for an adrenaline-filled day today on inflatable boats!
-At the edge of the Geirangerfjord, you will be welcomed by the captain, who will give you a brief safety talk before you get dressed in waterproof gear and get assigned your seat on the boat.
-On this speedy RIB (rigid inflatable boat), you will get close to waterfalls, such as The Suitor and The Bridal Veil waterfalls.
-Make some photo stops as you pass the beautiful scenery and the fjord farms, which your captain will tell you about.
+At the edge of the Geirangerfjord, you will be welcomed by the captain who will give you a brief safety talk before you get dressed in waterproof gear and get assigned your seat on the boat.
+On this speedy RIB (rigid inflatable boat), you will get to go close to waterfalls, such as The Suitor and The Bridal Veil waterfalls.
+Make some photo stops as you pass by the beautiful scenery and the fjord farms, which your captain will tell you all about.
 And kids, keep an eye out for porpoises!

 Day 5: Mountain Hike in Fjærland, Drive to Balestrand

 Get ready for views of fjords and glaciers today with the perfect family hike.
 Pack a picnic, and set out from Mundal in Fjærland.
 Begin the hike through the forest, after which you will pass an old summer farm at about 1,558 feet (475 m).
-After 30-40 minutes, you will reach Nesahaugen and finally enjoy the beautiful view while rewarding yourselves with your picnic.
+After 30-40 minutes you will reach Nesahaugen and finally be able to enjoy the beautiful view while rewarding yourselves with your picnic.

 On your return to Fjærland, pack your bags and head to Balestrand—a one-hour and 45-minute drive southwest.
 This route even includes a ferry crossing between Hella and Dragsvik.
 Upon arrival in the charming fjord-side town of Balestrand, you'll have the rest of the day to explore on your own.
 There are several hiking trails in the immediate area, including many family-friendly options.
 The kids might enjoy the local museums, and there's even a local aquarium.
 Spend the night enjoying the fresh air and quiet at your Balestrand lodgings.